alicolville/Weight-Tracker/readme.txt

 == Installation ==

-1. Install "Weight Loss Tracker" via the "Plugins" page in WordPress Admin (or download zip and upload).
+1. Install "Weight Tracker" via the "Plugins" page in WordPress Admin (or download zip and upload).
-2. Setup the plugin in WordPress Admin panel by goto to Settings > Weight Loss Tracker
+2. Setup the plugin in WordPress Admin panel by goto to Settings > Weight Tracker
 3. Create a page that users will visit.
 Within the page content add the shortcode [wlt].
 4. Voila